 Key anticipated results

-- Increased availability of education for girls and boys in Afghanistan.
+- Increased access to quality education for girls and boys in Afghanistan.

 - Improved capacity of local, provincial and national institutions to deliver basic education services.